 The Australian Government gives financial assistance to a number of Australian Non-Government Organisations (NGOs) for their development assistance activities.
-Support for these organisations this year will amount to approximately \$5.8 million.
+Support for these organisations this year will amount to approximately \$8 million.

 The principal avenue of Government/NGO co-operation is a Project Subsidy Scheme under which eligible NGOs are assisted to undertake a variety of small scale projects at 'grass roots' level in developing countries.
-In 1982-83 some \$4.7 million will be provided for this purpose.
-Within this amount funds will be set aside for use in South Pacific projects.
-In 1981 when the needs of disabled persons were being emphasised, projects of particular relevance to the disabled were also given prominence.
+In 1982-83 some \$4.8 million was provided for this purpose.

-Some \$1.1 million is also provided for schemes utilising the skills of Australian Volunteers.
+Some \$1.5 million is also provided for schemes utilising the skills of Australian Volunteers.
 In addition to the long running Australian Volunteers Abroad scheme, a further scheme known as the Australian Executive Service Overseas Program was introduced in 1981.
-Volunteers who may be either active or retired business executives will be placed with business and community organisations in developing countries for periods of up to six months.
-The Confederation of Australian Industry is managing the scheme during the trial period.

-A number of international NGOs will also be supported again in 1982-83 such as the International Committee of the Red Cross.
-In total, support for these activities will amount to approximately \$1.1 million.
-Funding was also provided to a new NGO-the Australian Disaster Response Organisation (AODRO) which was formed to develop an Australian response, including the provision of qualified volunteers to assist in disasters occurring in developing countries.
+A number of international NGOs will also be supported again in 1983-84 such as the International Committee of the Red Cross.
+In total, support for these activities will amount to approximately \$1.5 million.